About this listing

 I serve breakfast between 7:30 and 9:30, if you need it earlier or later, let me know.

-It's a one-woman kitchen, I'll gladly give suggestions about where to eat lunch and dinner..
+Kitchen is for my use only, I'll gladly give suggestions about where to eat lunch and dinner.

 Energy conservation is important to me, please turn off lights, etc. when you are not in the room.

 Check in is at 1:00 p.m., check out at 11:00 a.m..
 If you need to leave your packed bags until later that can be arranged.
 If you want to stay in the house later there will be an additional cost.

 If you break anything, or if anything is not functioning properly please tell me immediately.